Solar eclipse of August 21, 2017

 This total solar eclipse marked the first such event in the smartphone and social media era in the United States.
-Information, personal communication, and photography were widely available as never before, capturing popular attention and enhancing the social experience.
+Information, personal communication, and photography were widely available as never before.

 The event was received with much enthusiasm across the nation; people gathered outside their homes to watch it, and many parties were set up in the path of the eclipse.
-Many people left their homes and traveled hundreds of miles just to get a glimpse of totality, which few ever get to experience.
+Many people left their homes and traveled hundreds of miles just to get a glimpse of totality.
 Marriage proposals were timed to coincide with the eclipse, as was at least one wedding.
 Logistical problems arose with the influx of visitors, especially for smaller communities.
 The sale of counterfeit eclipse glasses was also anticipated to be a hazard for eye injuries.

-The next solar eclipse that crossed the United States occurred on April 8, 2024 (12 states).
-Future solar eclipses that cross the United States will occur on August 23, 2044 (3 states), and on August 12, 2045 (10 states).
-Annular solar eclipses—wherein the Moon appears smaller than the Sun—occurred in October 2023 (9 states) and will occur in June 2048 (9 states).
+The next solar eclipse that crossed the United States occurred on October 14, 2023 (annular eclipse), and the next total solar eclipse on April 8, 2024 (15 states).
+Future solar eclipses that will be visible from the United States will occur on March 30, 2033, which will pass over Alaska.
+The next total eclipses in the contiguous United States will be on August 23, 2044 (3 states) and on August 12, 2045 (13 states) (Saros 136, Descending Node).
+Annular solar eclipses—wherein the Moon appears smaller than the Sun—occurred on October 14, 2023 (9 states) and will occur on June 11, 2048 (10 states) (Saros 128, Descending Node).